MicrosoftDocs/quantum-docs-pr/articles/libraries/algorithms.md

 ### Draper Adder

-The Draper adder is arguably one of the most elegant addition circuits ever devised.
+The Draper adder is arguably one of the most elegant quantum adders ever devised.
 The insight behind the Draper adder is that the Fourier transform can be used to translate phase shifts into a bit shift.
 It then follows that by applying a Fourier transform, applying appropriate phase shifts, and then undoing the Fourier transform you can implement an adder.
+Unlike many other adders that have been proposed, the Draper adder explicitly uses quantum effects introduced through the quantum Fourier transform.
+It does not have a natural classical counterpart.
 The specific steps used by the Draper adder to achieve this are given below.

 Assume that you have two $n$-bit qubit registers storing the integers $a$ and $b$ then for all $a$
 $$